UAE divorce timeline: a calendar and hourglass beside legal documents on a desk

 Can you get a fast divorce in UAE without a court hearing?

 You cannot entirely bypass the court process in UAE, but a fully agreed mutual consent divorce can often be resolved in 1–2 hearings.
 The mandatory Family Guidance session must be completed first.
-If both spouses have a pre-signed separation agreement covering custody, alimony, and property, the court hearing itself is typically brief — often 30–60 minutes.
+If both spouses have a pre-signed separation agreement covering custody, alimony, and property, the court hearing itself is typically brief, often 30 to 60 minutes.

 How long after divorce can you remarry in UAE?